-2017 was a very busy and successful year for the songwriter, who co-wrote A song to sing, sung by Koraly, as part of Canada’s 150th anniversary.
-He collaborated on the Bon Cop Bad Cop 2 soundtrack, for which Patrick made the drum mix as well as the beats and electro portion of the compositions.
-Later that year, he participated in the Canadian Music Publishers Association’s Create L.A. camp, where he wrote with several songwriters.
-He also co-wrote the song Pas comme avant by Sophie Pelletier, which is featured on her album Les météores.
-Recently, Patrick worked on Ludovick Bourgeois’ album, in collaboration with Fred St-Gelais for the sound recording and engineering.
-In addition, together they wrote Solo which is found on Ludovick’s album.
-Recently, we can hear his production on the radio for the song Les cent pas, which was co-written with Caracol, for Joannie Benoit.
-One of his most recent collaborations with David Leask can be heard on the radio across Canada.
-The song Can’t make it back home was released not long ago and is gaining success already on Spotify and other music platforms.
+2017 was a busy and fruitful year for the songwriter, who co-wrote “A song to sing”, performed by Koraly, as part of Canada’s 150th anniversary.
+He collaborated on the Bon Cop Bad Cop 2 soundtrack, for which Patrick composed and programmed the drum mix, as well as, the beats and electro portion of the compositions.
+Later that year, he participated in the Canadian Music Publishers Association’s Create L.A. camp, where he co-wrote with several songwriters.
+He also co-wrote the song “Pas comme avant” by Sophie Pelletier, which is featured on her album Les météores.
+Recently, Patrick worked on Ludovick Bourgeois’ album, in collaboration with Fred St-Gelais in charge of the sound recording portion and engineering.
+In addition, together they wrote “Solo” which is found on Ludovick’s album.
+We can hear his production on radio for the song “Les cent pas”, which was co-written with Caracol for Joannie Benoit.
+One of his most recent collaborations with David Leask can be heard on radio across Canada.
+The track “Can’t make it back home” was released not long ago and is gaining momentum already on Spotify and other platforms.

 Patrick will soon be working on projects with major DJ Daniel Desnoyers.